thefrontside/microstates/README.md

 Unlike the view layer, where most frameworks agree on some variation of React components, state management is a lot less certain.
 It's less certain because none of the available tools strike the balance that React components introduced to the view layer.

-React components have a tiny API, they are functional, simple and extremely reusable.
+React components have a tiny API.
+They are functional, simple and extremely reusable.
 The tiny API gives you high productivity for little necessary knowledge.
 Functional components are predictable and easy to reason about.
 They are conceptually simple, but simplicity hides architecture that makes them performant.
 Their simplicity, predictability and isolation makes them composable and reusable.

 These factors combined is what makes React style components easy to work with and ultimately fun to write.
 Tiny API abstracting sophisticated architecture that delivers performance and is equaly useful on small and big projects is the outcome that we set out to achieve for state management with Microstates.